-Based on my verification of books, papers, minute books, forms and returns filed and other records maintained by the Company digitally and also the information provided by the Company, its officers, and authorised representatives during the conduct of Secretarial Audit, whereby report that in my opinion the Company has, during the audit period covering the financial year ended 31st March, 2022 complied with the statutory provisions listed hereunder and also that the Company has proper Board- processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on my verification of books, papers, minute books, forms and returns filed and other records maintained by the Company digitally and also the information provided by the Company, its officers, and authorised representatives during the conduct of Secretarial Audit, whereby report that in my opinion the Company has, during the audit period covering the financial year ended 31st March, 2023 complied with the statutory provisions listed hereunder and also that the Company has proper Board- processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended 31st March, 2022 according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended 31st March, 2023 according to the provisions of:

-- I. The Companies Act, 2013 (the Act) and the rules made thereunder; - II.
+- The Companies Act, 2013 (the Act) and the rules made thereunder; - II.
 The Securities Contracts (Regulation) Act, 1956 and the rules made thereunder; - III.
-The Securities and Exchange Board of India (Depositories and Participants) Regulations 2018 and Bye-laws framed there under; - IV.
-Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowing; - V. Following Regulations (as amended from time to time) and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993; - d) The SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015; - e) The Securities and Exchange Board of India (Investor Protection and Education Fund) Regulations, 2009
+The Securities and Exchange Board of India (Depositories and Participants) Regulations 2018 and Bye-laws framed thereunder; - IV.
+Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowing; - V. Following Regulations (as amended from time to time) and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; as amended till date: - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993; - d) The Securities and Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulations, 2015; as amended till date: - e) The Securities and Exchange Board of India (Investor Protection and Education Fund) Regulations, 2009;

-[The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') are not applicable to the Company for the financial year ended 31-03-2022, as the Company did not undertake any activities under the said Regulations: -
+The following Regulations (as amended from time to time) and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') are not applicable, as the Company did not carry any act under the said Regulations for the period under review.